What to Do If Someone Rear Ends My Vehicle: Advice From a Car Accident Lawyer

 These are common tactics they use to take advantage of claimants who do not have legal representation and whose claims involve a significant amount of money.
 So when an insurance claims adjuster from the liable party’s insurer calls you to discuss your claim, don’t tell them anything about the accident before you’ve had a chance to discuss your case with a lawyer.

-Call an Experienced Tampa Read-End Collision Lawyer Today
+Call an Experienced Read-End Collision Lawyer Today

 By understanding rear-end accidents, you will be more prepared in case you or someone you know experiences something like this in the future.
 Meanwhile, our Tampa rear-end collision lawyer here at Tragos, Sartes, & Tragos can help you learn more about your claim and your rights to fair compensation following your rear-end accident.
 Contact us online or call 813-223-6405 to schedule a free evaluation of your case with our Tampa rear-end collision lawyer.